Planning Your Business Central Implementation

 What is Microsoft Dynamics 365 Business Central?

-Microsoft Dynamics 365 Business Central is a comprehensive cloud-based Enterprise Resource Planning (ERP) solution designed for small to mid-sized businesses.
+Microsoft Dynamics 365 Business Central is a comprehensive Enterprise Resource Planning (ERP) solution designed for small to mid-sized businesses.
 It seamlessly integrates financial management, supply chain operations, sales, customer service, and project management into a unified platform.

 Key characteristics that distinguish Business Central: